-RELATIONSHIP TO M.G.L.
+§-8: RELATIONSHIP TO M.G.L.
 CHAPTER 131, SECTION 40

-The Commission shall not impose additional or more stringent conditions pursuant to M.G.L.
-Chapter 131 §40, than it imposes pursuant to this Bylaw, nor shall it require a

-Notice of Intention pursuant to Section 40 to provide materials or data in addition to those required pursuant to this Bylaw.
+The Commission shall not impose additional or more stringent conditions pursuant to M.G.L. c.Chapter 131 S, Section 40, of the General Laws than it imposes pursuant to this Bylaw, nor shall it require a Notice of Intention pursuant to Section 40 to provide materials or data in addition to those required pursuant to this Bylaw.

 This bylaw is adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule Statutes, independent of the Wetlands Protection Act, MGL c.
-131, §40, and regulations 310 CMR 10.00 thereunder.
-[Amended May 13, 2019 Article 29]
+131, ~ 40, and regulations 310 CMR 10.00 thereunder.

-ADDITIONAL INFORMATION
+59: ADDITIONAL INFORMATION

-At any time up to the closing of a hearing, the Commission may require such additional information from the applicant as the Commission reasonably deems necessary.
+At any time up to the closing of athe hearing, the Commission may require such additional information from the applicant as the Commission reasonably deems necessary.

-§5.
-ENTRY UPON LAND [Amended 5-8-2006 ATM Article 18]
+§ 540: ENTRY UPON LAND [Amended 5-8-2006 ATM Article 18]

-The Commission, its agents, and employees may enter upon privately owned land for the purpose of performing their duties under this Bylaw, subject to requirements or limitations of applicable law.
+The Commission, its agents, and employees may enter upon privatelyowned land for the purpose of performing their duties under this Bylaw, subject to requirements or limitations of applicable law.